cmudig/GenAIxRad-Viewer/README.md

 5. Navigate to src folder
 6. Run flask server `python app.py`

+#### The Orthanc Server on GCP VM
+- The orthanc server is running through a docker setup.
+To confirm the docker proceses are running you type `docker ps`.
+To stop the docker from running: `docker-compose down` and to restart it after making changes `docker-compose up -d`.
+To check its status navigate to `cd platform/app/.recipes/Nginx-Orthanc/` then `docker-compose ps` and you will see the nginx-proxy running (this is for proxying the local host of the VM to the web domain through SSL) and the orthancPACS running which is the database for the images.
+- If the ortahnc.katelyncmorrison.com web domain ssl certificate needs to be renewed, you need to follow the following steps:
+1. stop the docker `cd GenAIxRad-Viewer/platform/app/.recipes/Nginx-Orthanc/` then `docker-compose down`
+2. renew the cert: `sudo certbot renew --nginx`
+3. restart the docker `docker-compose up -d`
+4. confirm everything is working the way it should be.

 #### Notes about Backend
 - Always shelve the VM when you are done using it
 - Don't release the Public IP Address